Contact us

 Is additional protection available for sensitive components or circuits inside the equipment?

-Quite simply, the best route to take is to utilise printed circuit board (PCB) shielding cans.
+Quite simply, the best route to take is to utilize printed circuit board (PCB) shielding cans.
 These comprise a board-mounted ‘fence’ with a demountable cover or lid.
 The cover can be supplied with ventilation holes and cable-entry points if required.
 The fences can be supplied with several standard pin spacings and with or without stand-offs.
 Using PCB shielding can considerably reduce radiation and susceptibility problems, thereby making the overall EMI shielding of equipment more cost-effective.

 Downloads